 - The BCC Bios: Here you can gain a quick intro to all our Board of Directors and all our Council Board Members.

 If you have any questions, suggestions, thoughts, or comments, please feel free to contact us.

--Bob Kellemen, Ph.D., Professor, Capital Bible Seminary, Lanham, Maryland; Executive Director of the BCC
+-Bob Kellemen, Ph.D., Professor, Capital Bible Seminary, Lanham, Maryland; Resource Director of the BCC

 Related Blog Posts: